Jahan Dotson

-Jahan Waltè Dotson (/dʒəˈhɑːn/ jə-HAHN; born March 22, 2000) is an American professional football wide receiver and punt returner for the Philadelphia Eagles of the National Football League (NFL).
+Jahan Waltè Dotson (/dʒəˈhɑːn/ jə-HAHN; born March 22, 2000) is an American professional football wide receiver for the Atlanta Falcons of the National Football League (NFL).
 He played college football for the Penn State Nittany Lions and was selected by the Washington Commanders in the first round of the 2022 NFL draft.
-Dotson was traded to the Eagles in 2024, and became a Super Bowl champion that season.
+Dotson was traded to the Philadelphia Eagles in 2024, and became a Super Bowl champion that season.

 Early life

 Dotson was born on March 22, 2000, in Newark, New Jersey, and grew up in nearby East Orange, before moving to Pennsylvania.
-He attended Nazareth Area High School in Nazareth, Pennsylvania in the Lehigh Valley He left for Peddie School in Hightstown, New Jersey, for his junior year but then returned to Nazareth High School for his senior year in 2017.
+He attended Nazareth Area High School in Nazareth, Pennsylvania in the Lehigh Valley.
+He transferred to Peddie School in Hightstown, New Jersey for his junior year, but then returned to Nazareth High School for his senior year in 2017.
 He set school career records at Nazareth for most receptions (187), most receiving yards (2,755), and most touchdowns (40).

 Dotson originally committed to play college football at UCLA but later rescinded his commitment to play for Penn State.